| CloserLook > John > John 14:1-31 |

 ~ ~ ~ ~ ~ ~

-Their first resource against the impending storm, already resided within
+first resource against the impending storm already resided within their own

 John